-It’s time to prepare for race day!
+It’s a week before a half marathon race!
 Today starts off the last week leading up to my half marathon race on Saturday.
 If you’ve trained hard, you’ve run quite a few long runs at a distance close to and above 10 miles.
 I’ve also been trying to lose some of my extra weight prior to race day.
 This is the week when it’s time to put on the breaks and coast into your race day.
 It’s time for your body to rest up, get good nutrition, and prepare your mind for race day.
 If you were dieting during your race this is the week to bump up your nutrients and substitute some of your fruits and vegetables for carbohydrates such as pasta.

 Rest.
 I am still letting my muscles rebuild from Saturday’s long run.
 Remember that your muscles don’t build when you are running only when you are recovering which takes 24-48 hours.